adriaroca/mytheresa-promotions-test/README.md

 ## Installation

-It's mandatory to have [docker](https://www.docker.com/) installed.
+It's mandatory to have [docker](https://www.docker.com/), composer and PHP ^8.0 installed.

 Run: